Thousands of Anchorage residents who had jobs on Monday woke up without them Tuesday morning.

 On Tuesday, Lewis said he was stuck with some $50,000 in perishable food, some of which was delivered Monday morning.

 He hopes to sell as much as possible in take-out and delivery orders.
 But he and others in the service industry, including employees, say they’re still waiting to see what kind of assistance will be available to them.
 Berkowitz’s closure order runs for two weeks, but it’s far from certain that at that point people will be able to return to work.
-Gov. Mike Dunleavy also expanded to closure late Tuesday to cover restaurants and bars statewide.
+Gov. Mike Dunleavy also expanded the closure late Tuesday to cover restaurants and bars statewide.

 “I’m like, ‘Okay, what can I sell?’” said Rita Aleck, a cocktail server who, until Monday, worked at one of Lewis’ businesses, McGinley’s Pub in downtown Anchorage.
 “I’m going to do the best I can to take care of myself.
 But I think the biggest thing is all the question marks in all the different directions. … It’s hard to know how to feel when you don’t know what’s going to come next.”